Contractors

 The purpose of contractor licensing regulations is to protect the life, health, safety, property and public welfare of Broward County residents.
 These regulations promote a marketplace where construction activities are performed by qualified and licensed contractors according to current laws and Florida Building Codes.
 The Ordinance provides for a uniform central process for examination, certification and regulation of all individuals or business organizations who engage in these trades.

-For more information about this regulation and a list of preempted and remaining licenses (certificate of competency) please visit the
+For more information about this regulation and a list of preempted and remaining licenses (certificate of competency) please visit the Contractors section or the Broward County HB735 page of this website.

 Liquid Petroleum Gas - Class "CLPG", "CLPP", "CLPS", "CLPSI"